yesodweb/yesod-cookbook/Pure-Haskell-static-subdomains.md

 Static subdomains are also provided in the scaffolded site.

+To make this example run, create a folder "static" and save a file "image.png" in it.

     {-# LANGUAGE QuasiQuotes, TemplateHaskell, OverloadedStrings, TypeFamilies, MultiParamTypeClasses #-}
     import Yesod
     import Yesod.Static